 turbulence: derived equivalent vertical gust (DEVG) - optional

-Note: For more details and further requirements on the measurement processes and data processing associated with these and additional optional variables, see [REF WMO AOSFRS, CIMO IOM Report No. 115, Chapter 3].
+For more details and further requirements on the measurement processes and data processing associated with these and additional optional variables, see [REF WMO AOSFRS, CIMO IOM Report No. 115, Chapter 3].

-Note: For more details on instruments and methods of observation associated with aircraft based observations, see [REF CIMO Guide, Part II, Chapter 3].
+For more details on instruments and methods of observation associated with aircraft based observations, see [REF CIMO Guide, Part II, Chapter 3].

-Note: In addition to meeting requirements for measurement resolution and accuracy of reported variables, aircraft based observations should be made so as to best meet temporal and spatial and also timeliness requirements for provision of vertical profiles and horizontal observations of variables, which are taken as the participating aircraft are ascending and descending and in level flight respectively.
+In addition to meeting requirements for measurement resolution and accuracy of reported variables, aircraft based observations should be made so as to best meet temporal and spatial and also timeliness requirements for provision of vertical profiles and horizontal observations of variables, which are taken as the participating aircraft are ascending and descending and in level flight respectively.

-Note: For more details on requirements for observations in support of WIGOS and the WMO World Weather Watch Programme, see [REF Manual on WIGOS, Section 2.2.4]
+For more details on requirements for observations in support of WIGOS and the WMO World Weather Watch Programme, see [REF Manual on WIGOS, Section 2.2.4]

-Note: For more detailed guidance on the provision of aircraft based observations in support of requirements for upper air observations, see [REF Guide to the GOS, Chapter 3.4, Section 1.5].
+For more detailed guidance on the provision of aircraft based observations in support of requirements for upper air observations, see [REF Guide to the GOS, Chapter 3.4, Section 1.5].

+In the operation of AMDAR observing systems, Members shall consult and, where relevant, adhere to documented WMO requirements and specifications.

+Note: some relevant specifications include:

+The AMDAR Onboard Software Functional Requirements Specifications [REF AOSFRS], which provides a standard for the meteorological functionality of AMDAR software applications and air-ground data formats.

+The AEEC Data Link Ground System Standard and Interface Specification (ARINC 620) [REF ARINC 620 Supplement 8], which provides a specification of the Meteorological Report version 1 to 6 uplink and downlink messages under the ACARS protocols.

+WMO-No. 8, [REF CIMO Guide, Part II, Chapter 3].

+Members should include measurement of humidity or water vapour and turbulence as additional components of their AMDAR programmes.

 Observations Data Management

+Members shall ensure that agreements are put in place with partner airlines and operators for the operation of aircraft based observing systems and supporting the provision of aircraft based observations on the WIS.

+Note: such agreements will ensure that aircraft based observations can be made available to all WMO Members on the WMO Information Sytem.

 Members shall ensure that a permanent digital record is maintained of all reported aircraft based observations and associated metadata transmitted on the WMO GTS.

-Members should ensure that sufficiently high resolution measurements or observations are archived so that reported observations can be retrieved, recreated or reconstructed.
+Members should archive measurements or observations at resolution high enough so that reported observations can be retrieved, recreated or reconstructed.

 Note: More details on Data Management Aspects are available in the [REF Manual on the GDPFS, Vol. 1, Global Aspects, Part III].